garrettwrong/parallel_primer/README.md

 Each implementation is located in it's own directory.
 The serial version was prototyped in Python.
-It is intentionally not optimized.
+It is intentionally not optimized beyond using numpy.
-This version was mostly translated to C, again not optimized.
+There is _unoptimized python version that uses native python loops (about 100x slower) This version was mostly translated to C, again not optimized.
 The C variant was then minimally adapted to other approaches.